 Walking: Walkers have some freedom when it comes to treadmills because you can walk on anything.
 If you want to save money, you can opt for small motors (1.75 horsepower or less) and a short and narrow running surface (smaller than 55 inches long and 20 inches wide).

 Pro tip: Monitor your progress toward your fitness goals by using a workout tracker.

 You know you want to run, but what kind of running matters to you?
 Consider the following options to enhance your training:

-If you’re training for an outdoor race on hills, I hope you pick a treadmill that can simulate those climbs.
-You can compare the grade of the hills you’ll be on with the maximum incline of the treadmill.
+If you’re training for a hilly outdoor event, I hope you choose the best treadmill that can replicate such ascents.
+You may want to compare the grade of the slopes you’ll be on with the maximum inclination of the treadmill, much like you can with exercise bikes.
 Also, check out the speed settings on the treadmill.
-Some come with top speeds of just 9.9 mph - that’s a 6:04 mile pace.
-People doing speed intervals likely want something faster.
+Some have peak speeds of only 9.9 mph, which equates to a 6:04 mile pace.
+People that perform speed intervals are probably looking for something faster.

 You can hop onto any quality treadmill and just start moving.
 That’s a given.
 But what if you are ready to push yourself?
 And what if you need help?

 Many treadmills today come with preset programs.
 Some of these are built into the machine itself, and some of them are through a streaming app.
 In most cases, the apps that accompany these machines – like iFit, JRNY and Echelon United – come with an additional price tag.
 Not only that, but the machines themselves aren’t as attractive without the app.

 Research your programming options with each machine well and factor the price of the app into the price of the treadmill.